canonical/sqlair/docs/howto/input-expressions.md

 ```

 ## Insert particular columns from objects
 The syntax `(col_name1, col_name2, ...)
 VALUES ($Type1.*, $Type2.col_name2, ...)` can be used to insert specified columns from the collection of objects on the right.
-It works the same way as inserting all the columns of objects (above) excepet it will only insert those specified on the left.
+It works the same way as inserting all the columns of objects (above) except it will only insert those specified on the left.

 Example:
 ```